-Once you arrive in Offenburg, you may enroll at the Offenburg University of Applied Sciences.
-Exchange students should register with Ms Rottenecker at the International Office, and Master's students should register with Ms Willmann at the registrar's office of the Graduate School.
+Once you arrive in Offenburg or Gengenbach, you need to enroll at the University.
+Exchange students do so at the International Office, Master's degree students at the Graduate School's registrar's office.

-Once enrolled, you will receive your registration certificate and your student ID.
-Your student ID is called the OSKAR (link in German) and it offers many advantages, such as the ability to purchase lunch in the campus cafeteria or the ability to utilize printing services on campus.
-Also, you will receive an account and email address from Hochschule Offenburg.
+Once enrolled, you will receive your registration certificate and student ID, which is called OSKAR (link in German only).
+The OSKAR card offers a number of additional advantages, such as paying for meals at the campus cafeteria or for the printing services on campus.
+You will also receive an email account from Offenburg University.

 Opening a Bank Account

-One of the things you have to do after your arrival is open a bank account, because health insurance and rent can only be paid by bank transfer.
+One of the first things you should do after arrival is opening a bank account, because health insurance, rent and other obligations can only be paid by bank transfer.

-In order to open a bank account, bring your passport and your registration certificate from your enrollment in order to receive a free student account.
-Bringing cash will allow the account to be opened immediately, whereas a transfer from your home country could take 3-4 weeks.
+To open a bank account, bring your passport and the registration certificate you receive at enrollment, so that you qualify for a free student account.
+Bringing cash will allow the account to be opened immediately, whereas a transfer from your home country could take up to three or four weeks.

-There are three ways of conducting monetary transactions:
+There are three main ways of conducting monetary transactions:

-- Transfer- used to move money from one account to the other; form can be filled out by hand at the bank or online
+- Transfer - used to move money from one account to the other; transfer forms can be filled out by hand at the bank or online

-- Standing Order- used for recurring payments of a specific amount (e.g. rent); the bank automatically debits your account on an agreed date
+- Standing order - used for recurring payments of a specific amount, e.g. the monthly rent; the bank automatically debits your account on an agreed date

-- Direct Debit- used for recurring payments of varied amounts (e.g. phone bill); the recipient is given a direct debit authorization in order to deduct the respective amount from your account
+- Direct debit - used for recurring payments of varying amounts, e.g. phone bills; the recipient is given a direct debit authorization to deduct the respective amount from your account.

 In Germany most transactions are conducted with cash, especially when paying a small sum of money.
 Credit cards are relatively common, but not often used for everyday purchases.
 Instead, people pay more often with debit cards.
 When you set up a German bank account, you will receive a debit card that you can use at the ATM of your bank free of charge or while you are shopping.